ml-opensource/android-mosaic/README.md

 </p>

 <p align="center" style="font-size: 15px;">
-  <strong>Mosaic</strong> is acollection of Jetpack Compose UI components and utilities.
+  <strong>Mosaic</strong> is a collection of Jetpack Compose UI components and utilities.
 It is designed to accelerate the development process by providing a rich set of tools and components that are ready to use out of the box.
 These components are highly customizable ensuring to fit in your use case.
 </p>